With this document you can:

 Non-response and/or selection bias

 During the stakeholder engagement sessions conducted for the GSGB, those with lived experience of gambling harms stated that they would have been unlikely to participate in a survey when they were experiencing gambling difficulties.
 This was also highlighted by Sturgis in his review of the GSGB methods.
 Evidence supporting this is provided by analysis on non-response of the 2007 and 2010 BGPS series.
 In 2007, Scholes et al demonstrated a strong relationship between the factors predicting household non-response and gambling frequency: area and household-level factors which predicted lower household response were associated with higher gambling frequency.
-This suggests that those households less likely to take part in surveys were more likely to contain frequent gamblers18.
+This suggests that those households less likely to take part in surveys were more likely to contain people who frequently gamble18.
 Similar analysis conducted for the BGPS 2010 (reported in Wardle et al, 2014)19 demonstrated that households which either:

 a) required multiple attempts to contact